TRIBUTES AND RETROSPECTIVES

 Ken Loach belongs to a generation, and a school of thought, that have led him to take a clear-cut view of events in Ireland.
 There are no excuses or good reasons for British policy in his film, and the final section is full of cold fury at the traitors who preferred to sign a compromise with London rather than fight to the bitter end for a united, socialist Ireland.

-The Wind That Shakes the Barley as nothing more than an agitprop film, a metaphor for western intervention in Iraq, for example, even if this topical element is necessarily present.
+But you would have to be singularly insensitive to see The Wind That Shakes the Barley as nothing more than an agitprop film, a metaphor for western intervention in Iraq, for example, even if this topical element is necessarily present.
 Loach is very close to his characters as he films.
 Around Cillian Murphy, a young Hollywood first-timer who does an astonishingly humble and intense job here, his actors slip into the shoes of ordinary people thrown into the cataclysm of war.

 The O'Donovan brothers act like heroes and assassins, and their lives are enlarged and distorted as a result.
 The war they wage is a workmanlike affair (and Loach, who loves to show people at work, is very good at depicting the rough-and-tumble of guerrilla warfare), made up of long moments of boredom interspersed with paroxysms of violence.
 The maxims of insurrection take on a bitter reality here: attacking the enemy only from a position of strength means shooting down a lorry-load of British soldiers like rabbits; being like a fish in water means that the population will be subjected to terrible reprisals.